 Depending on which ExcelWrite Component you use, you will need to modify the definition.
-If you use the legacy component you’ll need to ensure Excel is open first before activating the Boolean button (or toggle).
-Using this method you can set the WriteHeading input to ‘False’ and the RowStart to ‘0’.
+If you use the legacy component, you’ll need to ensure Excel is open first before activating the Boolean button (or toggle).
+Using this method, you can set the WriteHeading input to ‘False’ and the RowStart to ‘0’.

-If you use the new ExcelWrite component you’ll likely need to use the Path Mapper component to change the data structure as shown below.
-The new component doesn’t require Excel to be open before activating the Boolean button (or toggle) but you will need to define the file path.
+If you use the new ExcelWrite component, you’ll likely need to use the Path Mapper component to change the data structure as shown below.
+The new component doesn’t require Excel to be open before activating the Boolean button (or toggle), but you will need to define the file path.
 This component will always export headings.

 Both options should create an Excel file which looks something like this.
 The only difference will be whether the headings are exported or not.
-To ensure the Dynamo script works as expected, delete any row that contains headings.
-Save the file and close (optional).